idaocracy/NaninovelSceneAssistant/README.md

 - Camera Components (camera only)
 - Roll (camera only)
 - Spawn parameters**
-- Any custom parameter you decide to implement
+- Any custom parameter you decide to implement.

 /* Please note that you need to set up the tint behaviour for the printer prefab yourself, by hooking a method to the public **On Tint Color Changed** event
 ** Spawn parameters (apart from transform values) have to be set up manually.
 See my NaninovelPostProcess V2 extension for reference.